-Using Two or Three LNAs
+Using Three Preamplifiers

-Installation for one LNA is simple.
-But the physical layout of two or three LNAs is critical.
-An improper installation can cause feedback from the output of the last LNA, through the cable shield and back up to the antenna.
+Installation for one or two preamplifiers is simple.
+But the physical layout of three preamplifiers is critical.
+Preamplifiers should be in a straight line departing from the bottom of the antenna so that any leakage from the downlead cable is as far from the antenna as possible.
+A positive feedback path can occur from the output of the last pre-amp, through the cable shield and back up to the antenna.
 This highlights the importance of properly constructed cable terminations and double shielded cable.